ether/ueberDB/README.md

 1. Branch from master ``git checkout -b my-awesome-database`` and submit a pull request including the changes which should include **1 new and 3 modified files**.

 Simples!  <3

+# Dropped Databases and Why.
+* Mongo was dropped due to an API break in the client, the old client is still in the database folder.
+* Sqlite was dropped due to a broken SQL and broken build process.

 # License
 [Apache License v2](http://www.apache.org/licenses/LICENSE-2.0.html)